DimitraKaitalidou/CPP/StackOrQueue/READme.md

 # Stack or Queue

-This is a C++ implementation of two data structures, i.e., a stack and a queue.
+This is an implementation of two data structures, i.e., a stack and a queue, in both C++ and Java.
 At first, the program asks if a stack or a queue should be created.
 Then, the program asks for action selection which allows the management of the data structure that was created through keyboard inputs.

 ## Implementation details